 Overnight on junk boat.

-Wake up to a fresh morning in the middle of the bay, the sun rises on Halong in the morning and breakfast is served (brunch on some boats) while the vessels cruises slowly through the magnificent rock formations and back towards port.
+Enjoy your fresh morning in the middle of the bay, the sun rises on Halong in the morning and breakfast is served (brunch on some boats) while the vessels cruises slowly through the magnificent rock formations and back towards port.
 Disembark and transfer back to Hanoi.

 Overnight in Hanoi.

-At 08:00 depart for less than 1-hour drive to Bat Trang ceramic village which is located to the east of Hanoi along the Red River; here you can wander freely into any of the workshops or galleries inside the village.
+0800 depart for less than 1-hour drive to Bat Trang ceramic village which is located to the east of Hanoi along the Red River; here you can wander freely into any of the workshops or galleries inside the village.
 Records show that Bat Trang was an important centre for ceramic production in Vietnam and the region as far back as the 15th century.
 The style of the ceramics being made has changed little and the same traditional motifs are still being used.

 Overnight on train.